Los Angeles Plastic Regulations

 Greenprint’s Role in the Solution

-At Greenprint, we are proud to help businesses transition to sustainable foodservice ware.
-Our products offer a cost-effective option, and our sustainable alternative solutions ensure compliance with plastic regulations in LA city and county so that every business can cut costs and thrive in our collective zero-waste future.
+At Greenprint, we are proud to help businesses transition to compostable foodservice ware.
+Our products ensure compliance with plastic regulations in LA city and county so that every business can cut costs and thrive in our collective zero-waste future.

-If you have questions or want more information, contact us to schedule a sales appointment.
+If you have questions or want more information, contact us.
 You can also explore the products we offer for your business.

 Recommended